 Zen Buddhists believe that in this state, one can perceive the sense of self as merely an idea (5).
 If you’ve ever been in a “flow” state, you may have felt something close to this.

 And though “flow” is not the same thing, there’s a similar feeling of selflessness and presence.

 Dive deeper into your Zen practice

-To continue your Zen journey, inside the Muse app our Zen teachers offer different perspectives and practices for living with more calm, happiness, and presence.
-In our Zen Collection, learn how to sit in the Zen style, explore the teachings of the Buddha, and discover how to apply these practices to your everyday life.
+Enhance your Zen journey with the Muse 2 Headband or the Muse S Headband. .
+Inside the Muse app, our Zen teachers offer different perspectives and practices for living with more calm, happiness, and presence.
+Explore the Zen Collection to learn how to sit in the Zen style, discover the teachings of the Buddha, and find practical ways to apply these practices to your everyday life.

 - The mysterious/unsolvable Zen Koans – Henry Shukman, associate master Sanbo Zen.
 The Kevin Rose Show.
 Apple podcasts. https://podcast.kevinrose.com/the-mysteriousunsolvable-zen-koans-henry-shukman-associate-master-of-sanbo-zen/